OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ## Supported features

-These are the features you can use with the current release of the App Shield plugin.
+These are the features you can use with the current release of the AppShield plugin.

 ### Android